siouan/frontend-gradle-plugin/README.md

 ### Install Node

 The `installNode` task downloads a Node distribution and verifies its integrity.
 If the `nodeDistributionUrl` property is ommitted, the URL is guessed using the `nodeVersion` property.
+Distribution integrity is checked by downloading a file providing the distribution checksum.
+This file is expected to be in the same remote web directory than the distribution.
+For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the checksum file located at URL `https://nodejs.org/dist/vX.Y.Z/SHASUMS256.txt`.
 Use the property `nodeInstallDirectory` to set the directory where the distribution shall be installed, which by default is the `${projectDir}/node` directory.
-The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below occurs:
+The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below
+occurs:

 - The plugins change in the project.
 - At least one of the properties `nodeVersion`, `nodeDistributionUrl`, `nodeInstallDirectory` is modified.